cjneely10/EukMetaSanity/INSTALLATION.md

 Users who wish to use [GeneMark](http://topaz.gatech.edu/GeneMark/license_download.cgi), [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper), or [kofamscan](https://www.genome.jp/tools/kofamkoala/)
 must install them separately.

+*(Ensure that AUGUSTUS_CONFIG_PATH environmental variable is set and writable prior to running if you are using this ab initio predictor)*

 ### Installing required databases
 The `download-data.py` script is provided to download all required base data.
 Run the script to download the